Parròquia Mare de Déu de Betlem, C. del Carme 2, Barcelona

 Concert Program

-1. Stars in Your Bones Joan Szymko
+- Stars in Your Bones

 Joan Szymko is widely regarded as a leading composer of choral music in America today.
 She has been stirring up the pool of repertoire for women’s chorus for over thirty years as both a composer and conductor.
 The American Choral Directors Association recognized Szymko’s lasting impact on the choral arts in America by selecting her as the recipient of the Raymond W. Brock Memorial Commission in 2010.
 “Stars in Your Bones” is the third prose poem by Alla Bozarth that Szymko has set.
 Alla Bozarth is a poet and prose writer, a therapist and an Episcopal priest, and holds a Ph.D. in the performing arts and a certificate in Gestalt psychotherapy.
 She lives at the foot of Mt.
 Hood in Western Oregon.
 Her poems are widely used all over the world, often in collaboration with visual artists, singers, and dancers.
 Joan Szymko: “I am drawn to Ms. Bozarth’s imagery and to her universal expression of spirituality.”

-2. No Time
+- No Time

-3. They May Tell You Andrea Ramsey
+- They May Tell You

 Inspired by the singers in her treble choir, Isabella Cook wrote this poem when she was 17 years old.
 She hopes that when audiences hear her words they are inspired to view the women in their lives in a new light.
 She also hopes that women who hear or sing the song may feel freshly validated.
 Perhaps they might identify with one of the women presented in the text and realize they are worthy and good enough.
 Each stanza speaks to the resounding societal messages of unworthiness foisted upon far too many young women, highlighting specific items that Isabella has been told by others, whether it’s that she talks too much, is too ambitious, or is too opinionated.

-4. Anyone Can Sing Andrea Ramsey
+- Anyone Can Sing

 “When I first contacted the poet William Ayot for permission to set his stunning text, he was excited, kind, and gracious.
 I asked him about the poem’s origin—what inspired it, and his response completely shaped my compositional approach to the piece.
 I did my best to honor William’s story with the melodic content and musical painting of the text.” — Andrea Ramsey